Evidence-based. Community-built.

 The principal turnover, the SPED reporting gaps, the AstraZeneca enrollment silence — those are documented in The Case and addressed directly by the email templates.
 The demands below go further.
 They require both boards to act together — and they require action that starts now, because the lead times are already running.

-2. Publish a joint 10-year capital and enrollment plan within 90 days.
-The Board of Supervisors and the School Board must produce a single, binding, public document — not separate requests and separate responses — that accounts for Weldon Cooper's 30,000-resident projection, AstraZeneca-driven enrollment, and the 7-year construction lead time.
+- Publish a joint 10-year capital and enrollment plan within 90 days.
+The Board of Supervisors and the School Board must produce a single, binding, public document — not separate requests and separate responses — that accounts for Weldon Cooper's 40,000-plus-resident projection, AstraZeneca-driven enrollment, and the 7-year construction lead time.
 Update it annually.
 Publish it where the community can track it.